 DNA Extraction Protocol – Precipitation Chemistry

-Whole blood DNA isolation using precipitation chemistry works by precipitating the DNA out of a lysate via high salt concentration and addition of alcohol (either ethanol or isopropyl alcohol).
+Whole blood DNA isolation using precipitation chemistry works by precipitating the DNA out of a lysate via high salt concentration and the addition of alcohol (either ethanol or isopropyl alcohol).
 This method readily separates DNA from other biomolecules and organic compounds (e.g. macromolecules such as lipids and carbohydrates) that may interfere with downstream applications.
 This method will also separate DNA from any exogenously added chemical compounds that may be present in the blood (e.g. novel chemical entities in drug discovery programs).
 We can further subdivide the precipitation chemistry method into either one- or two-step lysis approaches.

 Two-step Lysis:

 In the two-step lysis approach (used in Puregene kits), the first step lyses red blood cells using detergents, such as sodium dodecyl sulfate (SDS) and Triton™ X-100.
-Then, a second step ensures lysis of white blood cells to release the cell nucleus, genomic DNA, and RNA (Figure 1a).
+Then, a second step ensures the lysis of white blood cells to release the cell nucleus, genomic DNA, and RNA (Figure 1a).
 Ribonuclease treatment (usually with RNAse A) then removes contaminating RNAs, leaving DNA and protein molecules behind in the supernatant.

 The next step is to remove the protein using concentrated salts, which precipitate proteins from lysed cells.
 As the cation concentration increases due to the addition of the salts and free water becomes less available, protein solubility decreases and causes the proteins to be “salted out.”
 However, the DNA remains in the supernatant, which is collected.